 This procedure describes how to place the Power Source into the normal Off state.
 One of two conditions may be desired when turning off the Power Source:

-- 1. Secure power from the Power Source.
+1. Secure power from the Power Source.
 Turn off high voltage power supplies, inverters and output to the load.
-Control circuits shall remain active. - 2.
-Secure all power; no power applied to either the Power Source or the Load.
+Control circuits remain active.

 To secure power from the Power Source proceed as follows: